Austin Johnson (fullback): New Orleans Saints

 Johnson signed with the NFL's New Orleans Saints on January 7, 2013.
-He was released by the Saints on August 31, 2013.
-He was signed to the Saints' practice squad on September 4, 2013.
-He made his NFL debut on September 7, 2014, against the Atlanta Falcons.
-Johnson suffered a knee injury in the Saints' Week 8 game against the Green Bay Packers; on November 4, 2014, the Saints placed him on the injured reserve list, ending his season.
-He was released by the Saints on November 3, 2015, and signed to the team's practice squad on November 5, 2015.
-He was promoted to the active roster on December 9, 2015.
-He was resigned on February 10, 2016.
-On September 3, 2016, he was waived by the Saints.
-Johnson was then signed to the Saints' practice squad the next day.
-He was released by the team on September 13, 2016.
+He was released by the Saints on August 31, and was re-signed to the Saints' practice squad on September 4.

+Johnson made his NFL debut on September 7, 2014, against the Atlanta Falcons.
+Johnson suffered a knee injury in the Saints' Week 8 game against the Green Bay Packers; on November 4, the Saints placed him on the injured reserve list, ending his season.
+He was released by the Saints on November 3, 2015, and was re-signed to the team's practice squad two days later.
+Johnson was promoted to the active roster on December 9.

+Johnson was re-signed by New Orleans on February 10, 2016.
+On September 3, he was waived by the Saints.
+Johnson was then re-signed to the Saints' practice squad the next day.
+He was released by the team once more on September 13.

 Tampa Bay Buccaneers

 On December 14, 2016, Johnson was signed to the Tampa Bay Buccaneers' practice squad.
-He was promoted to the active roster on December 28, 2016.
-He was waived on September 2, 2017, and was signed to the Buccaneers' practice squad the next day.
-He was released on October 10, 2017.
-He was re-signed to the practice squad on December 20, 2017.
-He signed a reserve/future contract with the Buccaneers on January 3, 2018.
+He was promoted to the active roster on December 28.
+He was waived on September 2, 2017, and was re-signed to the Buccaneers' practice squad the next day.
+Johnson was released on October 10.
+He was re-signed to the practice squad on December 20.

-On September 1, 2018, Johnson was waived by the Buccaneers.
+Johnson signed a reserve/future contract with the Buccaneers on January 3, 2018.
+On September 1, Johnson was waived by the Buccaneers.